Hakeem al-Araibi: Life and career in Bahrain

-Al-Araibi was a professional footballer, playing as a defender for the Bahrain national football team and for local Manama club Al-Shabab.
+Hakeem Ali Mohammed Ali al-Araibi was born in Bahrain on 7 November 1993.
+He became a professional footballer there, playing as a defender for the Bahrain national football team and for local Manama club Al-Shabab.
 Al-Shabab spent years in Bahrain's top division and included a number of young players who had represented the country's various national youth teams.
 Al-Araibi was one of these, playing for Bahrain's Olympic team.

-As a 15-year-old in 2009, he had been spotted playing by a school teacher, whose suggestion to a local scout brought him to the attention of the BFA.
+As a 15-year-old in 2009, he had been spotted playing by a school teacher, whose suggestion to a local scout brought him to the attention of the Bahrain Football Association (BFA).
 In 2010 he was called up to the Under-17 squad.
 He was overjoyed, and saw the national teams as symbols of unity between the Shia and Sunni populations of the country.

 In 2009 his family lived in Jidhafs, a few kilometres west of Manama.
 He has a brother, Emad, who is as of February 2019 imprisoned in Bahrain for the same offence as that with which Hakeem is being charged.
-Emad had come to the attention of authorities as an activist before the 2011 uprising, and one night at the end of 2011 police turned up at the family home at 3 a.m, looking for him.
+Emad had come to the attention of authorities as an activist before the 2011 Bahraini uprising during the Arab Spring, and one night at the end of 2011 police turned up at the family home at 3am, looking for him.
 As Emad was not there, they took Hakeem, accused him of burning tyres, which he denied, and held him for three months, until February 2011 and the uprising was under way.

-The BFA targeted Al-Shabab, being a Shia club, and for almost a year after the revolution there was no football there.
+The BFA (then headed by Sheikh Salman), targeted Al-Shabab, being a Shia club, and for almost a year after the revolution there was no football there.
 Eventually they demoted the club to the second division.

-After his arrest and detention in November 2012, Hakeem returned to play for Al-Shabab and in late 2013 was called up for the senior national team by the newly-appointed English coach, Anthony Hudson.
+After his arrest and detention in November 2012, Hakeem returned to play for Al-Shabab and in late 2013 was called up for the senior national team by the newly appointed English coach, Anthony Hudson.

 In November 2013 al-Araibi travelled with the national team to Qatar for the 2014 West Asian Football Federation Championship, where the team drew 0–0 with Iraq on 28 December 2013.